 Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista?
 X b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
 X c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
-X d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? Х
+X d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+X

-Responses a), c): The City of Manteca General Plan does not specifically designate any scenic viewsheds within the city.
+Responses a), c): There are no scenic viewsheds within the City of Manteca, and the City of Manteca General Plan does not specifically designate any scenic viewsheds within the city.
 The existing Manteca General Plan does, however, note Manteca's scenic environmental resources including the San Joaquin River environment, and scenic vistas of the Coast Range and the Sierra.

 For analysis purposes, a scenic vista can be discussed in terms of a foreground, middleground, and background viewshed.
 The middleground and background viewshed is often referred to as the broad viewshed.
 Examples of scenic vistas can include mountain ranges, valleys, ridgelines, or water bodies from a focal point of the forefront of the broad viewshed, such as visually important trees, rocks, or historic buildings.
 An impact would generally occur if a project would change the view to the middle ground or background elements of the broad viewshed, or remove the visually important trees, rocks, or historic buildings in the foreground.
+There are no scenic middleground or background views from the project site that would be significantly affected by the proposed project.